m039/Void/Readme.md

 * Many ideas are borrowed from Unity or MonoGame.
 * It is a concept, future of the project is unknown.
-* I've written the same code for Unity, MonoGame, UrhoSharp, this is the four time, but with C++, libCinder and Raspberry Pi in mind.
+* I've written the same code for Unity, MonoGame and UrhoSharp.
+This is the fourth time, but with C++, libCinder and Raspberry Pi in mind.
 * The project is tested on Mac, iOS and Raspberry Pi 3.

 ## Structure of the project

 Project consists of 3 levels: Dirty, Clean, Pure.

-### Dirty: implementation level
+### Dirty

-It is a low-level of a project, which mostly consist of implementation detailed code.
+It is a low-level of a project, which mostly consist of implementation code.

 All code in `void-app` belong here.